HelloJessicaM/Image-Puller-for-Social/README.md

 This is ideal for using with Zimmwriter, with the bulk social media scheduler and then making custom image sizes in the bulk image creator (just paste in your post titles).

-##setup
+## Setup
-Put this in the index.php of where your images are.
+Put this in the index.php of where your images are (this code is also in optional-index.php) .
 The appscript scrapes the output of this page!
 <?php
 echo "Here are our files <br />";
 $path = ".";